-Item: Responsibility: Action: Status: 2024.06.03B 3B Office of the Registrar Office and Conditions for Disqualification reflected.
+Item: Responsibility: Action: Status: 2024.06.03B Office of the Registrar Update the College By-laws with amendments to By-law 19: Appointment of Non-Council Members to Committees of the College and Conditions for Disqualification reflected.
 Completed.
-2024.06.03C D6.03C Registration Provide guidelines on how to process VSC In with positive check.
-In Process 2024.06.04F Office of the Registrar Update the College By-laws with amendments to By-law 18: Fees reflected. amendments to By-law 18: Fees Completed.
+2024.06.03C Registration Committee Provide guidelines on how to process VSC with positive check.
+In Process 2024.06.04F Office of the Registrar Update the College By-laws with amendments to By-law 18: Fees reflected.
+Completed.